Open Cell vs Closed Cell Spray Foam: What’s the Real Difference?

 Closed-Cell Spray Foam Explained: Benefits and Where It Works Best

-• Moisture barrier: Keeps water out, reducing risk of mold
+• Moisture barrier helps keep water out, reducing mold risk

 • Crawlspaces and basements